Sourdough Blueberry Muffins

 Fluffy: These sourdough muffins have a slightly different texture than your typical muffin, but still have that lovely fluffy texture that one desires.

 Perfect snack: I don’t know about you, but I love a good grab-and-go snack.
-These work perfectly.
+This easy recipe works perfectly.
 Grab one or two to toss at the kids while running late to church.
 Oh just me?

-Excellent Discard Recipe: These made the perfect sourdough discard blueberry muffins.
+Excellent Discard Recipe: Have a lot of leftover sourdough starter?
+These make the perfect sourdough discard blueberry muffins.
 Did you know that you can use active or discard to ferment recipes?
+Basically any recipe that also includes a chemical leavener like baking soda or baking powder will most likely work just fine with leftover sourdough discard.

 sourdough blueberry muffin on a white plate with the liner removed and a few bites taken out of the muffin